InsightSoftwareConsortium/ITKTrimmedPointSetRegistration/README.rst

   - Add a real world example.
   - Investigate Jensen unexpected behaviour in simple example.
   - Currently the point set metrics are not symmetric since the iterations is only over one fo the point sets.
 Consider adding symmetric versions.
 Or document the assymetric behaviour well.
+   - A decorator to the PointSetToPointSetMetricv4 that overrides the accumulation of the value and derivative computation to use a trimmed number of points is in the module as well, but is as of yet not functional.
+The issue is access to protected members in the base class that I think would need to be fixed in the base class.